Wild food foraging courses

 Wild food tasters

 Lisa often offers complimentary tasters of preserves, infusions, and products she’s made for you to sample.
-These are offered on a ‘homemade’ and ‘as is’ basis and are an optional extra for course members to enjoy. as part of the experience, they are not made or sold commercially, they ate intended to inspire you about what can be done with foraged ingredients and flavours.
-Delegates sample these at their own risk and discretion: whilst incredibly rare and unlikely, it is always possible for anyone to have an adverse reaction to a food or ingredient that is new to them, therefore only ever a small amount of any wild species is tasted on the course.
-Lisa always explains this risk to the delegates at the start of the course, giving them the choice to opt out from tasting anything we find on the walk or that Lisa has brought along to sample.
+These are offered on a ‘homemade’ and ‘as is’ basis and are an optional extra for course members to enjoy as part of the experience, they are not made or sold commercially, they are intended to inspire you about what can be done with foraged ingredients and flavours.
+Delegates sample these at their own risk and discretion: whilst incredibly rare and unlikely, it is always possible for anyone to have an adverse reaction to touching or consuming a food or ingredient that is new to them, therefore only ever a small amount of any wild species is tasted on the course.
+Lisa always fully explains this risk to the delegates at the start of the course, giving delegates the choice to opt out from tasting anything we find on the walk or that Lisa has brought along to sample.
+COVID update: please note that tasters are suspended for now, this complimentary feature of the courses will return when restrictions allow communal cooking and food again.

 Medical or special dietary requirements

 To help ensure your comfort and safety, please let Lisa know of any pertinent medical or special dietary considerations for any members of your party at the time of booking onto a course.
+You will be asked to give this information when you apply to book and pay for the course.
 If you have a medical condition that could be affected by walking or being outside, or that could be life threatening such as severe asthma or being allergic to bee stings, you must let Lisa know at the time of booking as well as reminding her on the day, and bring any important equipment with you, such as your epi-pen or inhaler and let Lisa know where it is at the start of the walk.
 Lisa also needs to know about allergies or intolerances to any foods for you and anyone you’re booking for.
 Please also let her know if you require vegetarian, vegan, halal or kosher food, or anything else important regarding food and ingredients, at the time of booking.
 Lisa makes every effort to provide tasters that everyone in the group can eat and enjoy, as far as is reasonably possible.
 Also, if there’s something you really, really hate eating, please tell Lisa that too when she asks about eating requirements!

 Securing your booking

-Booking is secured on full payment.
+Course booking, event appearances, consultations, any work you procure Lisa’s services for, is secured on full payment.
 Payment is via bank transfer or PayPal.
-Whilst Lisa will make every effort to pencil dates or places in, until full payment is received, your booking onto an open course, or your chosen date for a bespoke course, is not confirmed and may potentially be taken by someone else.
+Whilst Lisa will make every effort to pencil in dates or places for people who need to check things or arrange childcare etc, until full payment is received, your booking onto an open course, or your chosen date for a bespoke course, event, consultation or TV appearance is not confirmed and may potentially be taken by someone else.
+Booking is secured on payment.

 For booking onto a foraging course, Lisa requires the following information: the name and email address for all adults, first names of children and their ages, a mobile number for the party/group you’re booking for, and any pertinent medical and dietary information for all in the group.
+People may also opt in to the Edulis mailing list, and can opt out at any time.
+You will not be added to a mailing list without actively opting in.
 Lisa and Edulis Wild Food will never pass your details on to third parties.

-Places on each course are strictly limited and my walks often get full up, especially in the autumn, so book your place early to avoid disappointment.
+Places on each course are strictly limited and Edulis foraging walks often fill up quickly, especially in the autumn, so book your place early to avoid disappointment.
 Lisa wants all delegates to have a great experience on her courses, so she limits numbers to ensure she can give everyone enough of her attention and so that everyone can see and hear what is being shown at any one time.
+COVID update: numbers are currently even more limited due to coronavirus restrictions, numbers will increase as the rules relax.

-The course fees are set at what is reasonable for the time and costs involved in running these courses, and the years it takes to build up this specialist knowledge as well as to scout out suitable locations.
+Course fees are set at what is reasonable for the time and costs involved in running these courses, the insurance and training certificate costs, and the years it takes to build up this specialist knowledge as well as to scout out suitable locations.
 However, if money really is a barrier, do contact Lisa and have a chat, there may be other options, especially where courses are already quite well booked up.

-Whilst Lisa makes every effort to find locations with free parking and reasonably easy access, occasionally to take you somewhere good there might be extra costs involved with the courses, for example a parking charge, entrance fee, or a ferry across a lake.
-Any additional costs will be made clear at the time of booking, before you pay for the course.
+Whilst Lisa makes every effort to find locations with free parking and reasonably easy access, occasionally to take you somewhere awesome there might be extra costs involved with the courses, for example a parking charge, entrance fee, or a ferry across a lake.
+Any additional costs will be made clear in the event listing info and at the time of booking, before you pay for the course.

 Booking and fees payment

-Course booking is secured on payment in full, on a first come, first served basis.
+Course booking is secured on payment in full, on a first come, first served (i.e. first pay, first booked) basis.
+If you book places but then don’t pay for them, after reminders, the places will be offered to others waiting.

 Associated travel and accommodation costs

-Edulis is not responsible for arrangements you make to travel to and from foraging courses, and not responsible for any accommodation arrangements you might choose to make nearby for the night(s) before or after the course.
-It’s delegates’ responsibility to check cancellation policies with the relevant travel companies/carriers, vehicle hire companies or accommodation establishments before booking any of these services, taking into account the remote possibility that Edulis may have to cancel a foraging course at the last minute due to unforeseen circumstances (see the point above).
-Should a course cancellation happen, Edulis is not responsible for, and will not refund delegates for, any associated costs surrounding their planned attendance of the foraging day – delegates take these additional costs on at their own risk.
-If this concerns you, you may wish to consider taking out travel insurance to cover the trip.
+Edulis is not responsible for arrangements you make to travel to and from foraging courses, and is not responsible for any accommodation arrangements you might choose to make nearby for the night(s) before or after the course.
+It’s the delegates’ responsibility to check cancellation policies with the relevant travel companies/carriers, vehicle hire companies or accommodation establishments before booking any of these services, taking into account the remote possibility that Edulis may have to cancel a foraging course at the last minute due to unforeseen circumstances (see the point above).
+Should a course cancellation happen, Edulis will refund the course fee, but is not responsible for, and will not refund delegates for, any associated costs surrounding delegates’ planned attendance of the foraging day – delegates take these additional costs on at their own risk.
+If this concerns you, you may wish to consider taking out travel insurance to cover the trip in the event of cancellation.

 Bespoke and private courses